 | Trigger | FadeInStart |

-When the view fades in, every descendant matching enter-stagger bounces in DOM order.
+When the view fades in, every descendant matching the class plays the animation in DOM order, 80 ms apart.
 No code at the call site.
+Re-fires on every push — OnFadeInStart triggers it.

 {